Festival Essentials: The Complete Festival Checklist

 Wellies or Walking Boots

 If you're heading to any festival in the UK this summer, you're going to need a good pair of wellies.
 Avoid ruining your trainers in the mud by choosing the correct footwear.
 Packing a pair of wellies is going to make your time a lot more enjoyable if the rain starts to pour.
+If you prefer smaller footwear, you could consider wearing some walking boots or walking shoes instead of wellies.

-What to avoid packing
+What to Avoid Packing

 Glass Bottles